NSXC/PortaPipe/README.md

-# The-Widget-collection
+# better-NSFW-detection
-A collection of very basic Dart widgets for Flutter apps
+A collection of NSFW images/text detectors that when linked together create a super filter